 Enforcing a “no shoes!” policy may seem like a drastic option for cleaner carpets, but just a day or two of following your new household rule and it will seem like an old habit you’ve been committed to for years.
 If you have forgetful children (or a resistant spouse!) put up a friendly sign in your doorway.
 Add some humor by jotting down a little rhyme to get everyone on board, or get into the habit of gently reminding everyone about your New Year’s resolution: to keep your new carpets looking new as long as possible (and you need their help to make that happen!)

 Set Up a ‘No Shoes’ Station by Your Front Door

 If you build it, they’ll follow your lead—especially when you provide for them a ‘slipper shelf’ they can help themselves to!
 Designate an area by your front door with “cubbies” they can place their shoes in, upon entering your home.
 Buy some slippers in various child and adult sizes that they can help themselves to, should they feel uncomfortable walking barefoot in your home.

-The best way to keep pollutants and bacteria away from your carpets is by nipping it at the source!
+The best way to keep pollutants away from your carpets is by nipping it at the source!
 When you enforce a “no shoes, no service” policy in your home, you’ll keep your home clean and your family healthy.
 It’s a win/win, and one of the best ways to maintain beautiful carpets in between your professional carpet cleanings!